adjohnston85/Lamia/snakemake/README.md

 09_majel_cleanup.smk:
 - **cleanup**: removes temporary files, restructures ouput directories, and zips text files

-- **rsync**: moves final output to a specified directory
+- **rsync**: moves final output from cleanup to a specified directory
 <br>

 ## Customization <a name="customization"></a>

-The pipeline is designed to be customizable:
+Majel is designed to be customizable:

 - **Adding Steps:** Extend the pipeline by adding new rules for additional analysis steps, following the pattern of existing rules.
 - **Configuration:** Modify `snakemake/config/config.yaml` or use `--config` to tailor parameters, paths, and settings to your specific analysis.
-- **Workflow Modification:** Adjust the `Snakefile` to control rule execution or introduce conditional logic.
+- **Workflow Modification:** Adjust the `Snakefile` or `master.smk` to control rule execution, introduce conditional logic or add functions.
 <br>

 ## Output <a name="output"></a>